pedrohrarruda/takehome_csg/README.md

-Install dependencies from requirements.txt
+Install dependencies from requirements.txt<br/>
-Enter "flask --app server run" to start the server.
+Enter "flask --app server run" to start the server<br/>
-Front-end can be found on "http://127.0.0.1:5000/"
+Front-end can be found on "http://127.0.0.1:5000/".